lucaswerkmeister/cookiecutter-toolforge/README.md

 ## Usage

-Install `cookiecutter` if it’s not already installed on your system.
+[Install `cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/installation.html) if it’s not already installed on your system.
-If it’s not available in your package manager, the following command should work:
+On a Linux system, the following command should work:

 ```sh
 sudo pip install cookiecutter